 - Pray for God’s kind of justice and freedom amongst our neighbours in the communities we live and work.

 - This freedom business thing works.
 Come join us or let us help you start a freedom business.

 MIF: In your opinion, how can anyone of us in our daily life contribute to more freedom in the world for more people?

 - Think about what you buy and who made it.

 - The world seems to talk a lot about poverty yet if we were to end our greed, those trapped in poverty and the exploitation that goes with it would surely have their greatest chance of rising above it.

 MIF: Thank you for your motivating answers, Kerry, and we hope for continued success for you and Freeset.

-If you are interested in the t-shirts and bags produced in freedom and with fair payment by Kerry’s company please contact us here!
+If you are interested in the t-shirts produced in freedom and with fair payment by Kerry’s company please contact us here!